Nibs90/Bitcoin-statisticstool/README.md

 -The app will ask a start and end days, then the app will given the results, what asked from the assignment.
 -Enjoy :)

-For the further information or any questions please email me: jarska90@gmail.com
+For the further information or any questions, please email me: jarska90@gmail.com